 Right to healthcare services in Sweden

 Municipalities and regional health authorities are responsible for healthcare in Sweden.
 Healthcare is the care you are entitled to and can make use of when you live in Sweden.
-You normally pay a patient fee for healthcare services when you visit the healthcare system.
+You normally pay a patient fee for healthcare services when you visit a healthcare establishment.

 Healthcare insurance in Sweden

-You are covered by healthcare insurance if you live in Sweden and, in many cases, also if you work in another Nordic country and work in Sweden.
+You are covered by healthcare insurance if you live in Sweden and, in many cases, also if you live in another Nordic country and work in Sweden.

-When you have reported your move and are living in Sweden, you are covered by social insurance in Sweden and are entitled to healthcare and dental care like everyone else living in Sweden.
+When you have reported your move and are living in Sweden, you are covered by social insurance in Sweden and are entitled to healthcare and dental care like everyone else living in the country.
 You can only be covered by social insurance in one country at a time.
-Social insurance gives financial protection for families and children, for people with disabilities, for elderly people, and in the event of sickness and occupational injury.
+Social insurance gives financial protection for families and children, for people with disabilities, and for sickness, occupational injury, and old age.

-If you are covered by social insurance in Sweden, you are entitled to the blue EU health insurance card from Sweden.
-The card entitles you to healthcare and dental care services whenever you are in another EU/EEA country or Switzerland.
+If you are covered by social insurance in Sweden, you are entitled to the EU health insurance card from Sweden.
+The card entitles you to healthcare and dental care services whenever you are in another EU/EEA country, Switzerland, or the UK.

-What do healthcare services cost, and can I receive financial support?
+What do healthcare services cost, and can you receive financial support?

-If you are covered by social insurance in Sweden, you are entitled to dental care without paying a patient fee until the end of the year in which you become 23.
-From the start of the year in which you become 24, you are entitled to state dental care subsidy (tandvårdsstöd).
+If you are covered by social insurance in Sweden, you are entitled to dental care without paying a patient fee until the year of your 20th birthday.
+From the year in which you become 20, you are entitled to state dental care subsidy (tandvårdsstöd).
 How much you receive in dental care subsidy depends on how old you are and how much your treatment costs.
 If you have certain illnesses or a disability, you can receive a larger subsidy.

-Where am I covered by healthcare insurance if I live in Sweden but work in another country?
+Where are you covered by healthcare insurance if you live in Sweden but work in another country?

 If you live in Sweden and commute to work in another Nordic country, you are generally covered by social insurance in the country in which you work.